 TM: And what was the budget of the film back then?

-MD: £8.5m… but it ballooned to £13m… but De Niro was determined to bring an air authenticity to his character and visited the steel mills in Pennsylvania… ate, drank and played pool with the workers he wanted to get as close as he could to them and even asked if he could work a shift at the mill.
+MD: £8.5m… but it ballooned to £13m… but De Niro was determined to bring an air authenticity to his character and visited the steel mills in Pennsylvania… ate, drank and played pool with the workers he wanted to get as close as he could to them and even worked a shift at the mill.
 Such was his enthusiasm he then took it upon himself to bring the rest of the cast… brought in an unknown young actress… Meryl Streep.

 TM: So, who is responsible for the famous Russian roulette scenes?
 Because they’ve stood the test of time…

 MD: Well really the actual Russian roulette scene in the shack (the tense scene that sees American POWs including De Niro forced by their Vietnamese captors to play a deadly game betting the single bullet in the pistol they fire at their head is not in the chamber)… that was Robert De Niro.
 He actually worked that out and Cimino very wisely let him play with it… De Niro gave so much more to this film than most actors do or can, he was the one who created a buddy atmosphere by taking the actors away and intimately rehearsing with them, he really created what you saw… after Streep he found Christopher Walken, these are New York guys you see, and Meryl brought her boyfriend… who was of course John Cazale who had been in The Godfather.
 De Niro’s influence on the film was incredible.